Assets Forfeiture Fund and Seized Asset Deposit Fund

 Office of the Inspector General

 The Assets Forfeiture Fund and Seized Asset Deposit Fund (AFF/SADF) is a reporting entity within the U.S. Department of Justice (DOJ).
-The AFF and SADF were created to serve as repositories for funds seized by participating agencies and the sale proceeds from forfeited property.
+The SADF and AFF were created to serve as repositories for seized funds and the sale proceeds from forfeited property.
 The proceeds deposited in the AFF are used to cover certain operating costs of the DOJ Asset Forfeiture Program (AFP).
-These include equitable sharing payments to state, local, and foreign governments; joint law enforcement operations; contract services in support of the program; and satisfaction of innocent third party claims.
-Operational expenses do not include the salaries and administrative expenses of AFP participants incurred while conducting investigations leading to seizure and forfeiture, and these expenses are not reported in the AFF/SADF financial statements.
+These include payments to state, local, and foreign governments; joint law enforcement operations; contract services in support of the program; and satisfaction of innocent third party claims.
+Operational expenses do not include the salaries and administrative expenses of AFP participants incurred while conducting investigations leading to seizure and forfeiture, and these are not reported in the AFF/SADF financial statements.
+In FY 2002, the AFF/SADF reported $675.3 million in forfeited property and $553.6 million in seized property.

-This audit report contains the financial statements of the AFF/SADF for the fiscal years (FY) ended September 30, 2005, and 2004.
-Under the direction of the Office of the Inspector General (OIG), the FY 2005 audit was performed by KPMG LLP (KPMG).
-The audit resulted in an unqualified opinion on the FY 2005 financial statements.
-An unqualified opinion means that the financial statements present fairly, in all material respects, the financial position and results of operations of the entity in conformity with generally accepted accounting principles in the United States.
-The FY 2004 audit of the AFF/SADF, also performed by KPMG, resulted in an unqualified opinion on its financial statements (OIG Report No. 05-12).
+This audit report contains the financial statements of the AFF/SADF for the fiscal years ended September 30, 2002 and 2001.
+Under the direction of the Office of the Inspector General, the audit was performed by PricewaterhouseCoopers LLP, which resulted in an unqualified opinion on the FY 2002 financial statements.
+An unqualified opinion means that the financial statements present fairly, in all material respects, the financial position and results of operations of the entity.
+For FY 2001, the AFF/SADF also received an unqualified opinion on its financial statements (OIG Report No. 02-22).